 This workshop will review the Virginia Student Threat Assessment Guidelines which have been recognized on the SAMHSA's National Registry of Evidence Based Programs and Practices.
 The Virginia model provides a practical, site-based team approach for conducting thorough, accurate assessments of students' threats of violence.
 Team member roles, actions steps, documentation and follow-up support will be addressed, and sample district and site protocols will be provided.

-A complete site-based threat assessment teams should include a school administrator, school psychologist, school counselor &/or school social worker and a police officer.
+A complete site-based threat assessment teams should include a school administrator, school psychologist, school counselor and/or school social worker and a police officer.

-This workshop is typically offered at SDCOE three times each year, generally in the Fall & Winter months.
+This workshop is typically offered at SDCOE three times each year, generally in the fall and winter months.

 Please click on one of the following workshop dates for more information: